 What We Believe

-There is one God eternally existing in three persons: Father, Son, and Holy Spirit.
-God is the almighty Creator, Saviour, and Judge who governs all things according to His sovereign will and is accomplishing His purposes in creation and the Church to His glory.
+One God eternally co-exists in three distinct persons: Father, Son, and Holy Spirit.
+God is the almighty Creator, Saviour, and Judge who governs all things according to His sovereign will.
+And he accomplishes His purposes in creation and the Church to His glory.

 God's Written Word

 The Bible, consisting of the Old and New Testaments, is God's written word, revealing His character and purposes for all people.
 It is the final authority in all matters relating to belief and behaviour.
 The Holy Spirit moved the human authors of the Bible so that what they wrote is inspired, thoroughly reliable, and without error in all it affirms.

 2 Timothy 3:15-16; John 17:17; 2 Peter 1:20-21

 God the Father is the source of all that is good.
 He initiates creation and redemption, which He accomplishes through His Son and the Holy Spirit.

 James 1:17; 1 Corinthians 8:6; 1 Peter 1:3; Titus 3:4-6

 Jesus Christ is truly God and man, having two natures united in one divine person without confusion, mixture, separation, or division.
 Each nature retains its attributes.
 In the incarnation, Jesus was born of the Virgin Mary, lived a perfect life among us, was crucified for sinners, dead, and buried, rose on the third day, ascended to heaven, and will come again in glory and judgement.
 He is the only Mediator between God and man.